priyanga220/forecastApp/README.md

 - Jakarta, Indonesia

 Forecast data is fetched from Darksky API [https://darksky.net/dev].
-Cashes the Forecast Data into a MongoDB database in mongoLab[https://mlab.com/].
+Caches the Forecast Data into a MongoDB database in mongoLab[https://mlab.com/].
-Housekeeping is implmented to remove forecast records that already 3 days old.
+Housekeeping is implmented to remove cached forecast records that already 3 days old.